Please view these information tabs to help with determining the proper parts for your clock.

 Latch the cuckoo door

 It is a small wire that stops the door.
-You just turn it either in the way or out of the way of the door.
+Turn this wire either in the way or out of the way of the door.
 Be sure it is out of the way so the door can open and it can cuckoo.

 Check the silence lever

 There may be a silence lever if the cuckoo movement has one.
-The location of this would be on the side of the cuckoo clock movement and stick outside of the clock case.
+The silence lever is on the side of the cuckoo clock movement and sticks outside of the clock case.

-Push it down for cuckoo on and up for cuckoo shut off usually.
+Push it down for cuckoo on and up for cuckoo shut off.
 Just move it to the opposite direction and see if the clock will strike out the cuckoo calls.

-If the movement has a silence switch that does not stick outside of the case it may still be on the movement itself.
-Just look at the back of the clock with the back panel off and may see the silence switch.
+Sometimes the movement has a silence switch that does not stick outside of the case.
+But it may still be on the movement itself.
+Simply look at the back of the clock with the back panel off.
+Here is where you may see the silence switch.

-See a lever on the right as facing the back of the movement on the top side.
-Not all cuckoos have this feature as the manufacturer, silence the cuckoo just by locking the bird door.
+As you are facing the back of the movement, look for a lever on the right side near the top.
+Not all cuckoos have this feature.
+Many manufacturers silence the cuckoo just by locking the bird door.

 Clock chain resistance